 The most severe complication is related to any potential allergic reactions, which is why it’s so important to work closely with your healthcare provider before receiving any treatment.
 A severe allergic reaction can result in anaphylactic shock, leading to the need for emergency medical help.

-The rarest but most serious complication of fillers is blindness.
-The FDA sent out a safety communication earlier this year warning about reports of blindness.
-This complication has occurred when filler is injected around the eyes or in the area between the eyebrows.
-It is thought that this occurs because the filler unintentionally enters a blood vessel and blocks blood flow to the eye, which can result in blindness.
+One rare but severe complication of fillers is blindness.
+This complication can occur when the filler is injected around the eyes or in the area between the eyebrows.
+It is thought that this happens because the filler unintentionally enters a blood vessel and blocks blood flow to the eye, which can result in blindness.
 Less serious but related side effects of fillers include blurred vision, scarring, or partial vision loss.

 Sometimes the patient will develop hard nodules under the skin that are not red or inflamed, but it can be uncomfortable or even lumpy looking.
-Oftentimes these will resolve on their own without treatment.
-Some physicians will attempt to break up the nodules with a needle, hyaluronidase injection or a dilute cortisone solution.
-In rare occasions, they may be cut out.
+Often these will resolve on their own without treatment.
+Some physicians will attempt to break up the nodules with a needle, hyaluronidase injection, or a dilute cortisone solution.
+On rare occasions, they may need to be removed medically.